bens4lsu/theskinny-publish/Content/blog2/solo-week-liveblog-sorta.md

 ---
 title: Solo Week Liveblog (sorta)
 date: 2013-07-31 00:09
-description: A description of my post.
+description: This is a really really long post full of all the activities I did while being by myself this week.
 tags: my-stories
 id: 1691
+ogImg: kayak02.jpg
 ---
 Note: Scroll down for August 4 update!

-<strong>July 30 -- 23:12</strong>
+**July 30 23:12**

 Once upon a time, Mrs. theskinnyonbenny used to go to Las Vegas with the girls every year.
 Before kids, I would have the house to myself, and I would stay up late every night watching Chevy Chase movies that I had seen 100 times before.
 If anyone asked, I always reported that I sat on the couch naked as a jaybird, eating nonstop potato chips.
 If my listener didn't look suitably disgusted, I would add that I filled my belly button with French Onion dip, so as not to have to wash a bowl.